adonisv79/akosi/CPANEL.md

 # CPANEL CICD with Github Guide

 This guide will explain how to setup CICD (using Github Workflows) to produce autodeploy for NodeJS projects.
 By this time, we assume you already have an idea about CICD and uses CPANEL provided by your host.
-You should already have an idea of Github workflows (https://docs.github.com/en/actions/using-workflows)
+You should already have an idea of Github workflows (https://docs.github.com/en/actions/using-workflows).
+Note that we also use pnpm so make sure the workflows apply them.

 ## Setup Workflows